Helping Northeast Florida Organizations Thrive with Lean Thinking

 Our latest blogs!

-The Dangers of Failing to Mistake Proof your Process
+The Dangers of Failing to Mistake Proof Your Process

 I recently rewatched this episode of The Office and Creed’s failure to properly mistake proof his process causes problems throughout Dunder-Mifflin.
 Poor, Debbie Brown!